Accounting & Finance BA (Hons) (with Foundation Year)UCAS Code: N401|Duration: 4 years|Full Time|Hope Park|UCAS Campus

 If you are studying Accounting and Finance as a Single Honours degree, in your first year of study there are approximately 12 teaching hours per week, which decreases to approximately 10 teaching hours in your second and third years.
 If you are studying Accounting and Finance as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours per week, which will decrease to approximately 5 teaching hours in your second and third years.

 On top of teaching hours, you are also expected to spend between 20 - 25 hours each week studying independently.
 This will consist of a range of activities including additional research and reading, attendance at guest lectures and industry related events, preparation or completion of set tasks for taught sessions, revision for exams, work for your assessments and participation in group work.

 Our single honours Accounting and Finance degree is accredited by the Association of Chartered Certified Accountants (ACCA) to ensure you gain professional recognition and employability skills.
 Studying the single honours Accounting and Finance degree will will give you the opportunity to use your degree credits to apply for exemptions from ACCA once you graduate.
 The University registers all single honours students on the Accounting and Finance course with the Accelerate programme run by ACCA.
 This offers you a range of practical support and guidance.

 There are a number of written assessments to complete throughout the year.
 These may include individual reports/analyses, group presentations supported by a report, in-class tests, and essays.
 There will also be final exams at the end of each year.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

-This Single Honours degree requires you to study nine compulsory themes that lead to exemptions from the ACCA accredited status.
-There are an additional five topics that you then study in practice, once you have graduated, in order to gain the full, accredited status.
+This Single Honours degree requires you to study nine compulsory themes that lead to exemptions from some of the ACCA professional exams.
+There are an additional five topics that you then study in practice, once you have graduated, in order complete your professional studies.

 *Please note these topics marked with a * are only studied on the single honours degree.